-As our children grow, they go through stages just like we did.
-At two, they are speaking more often, putting sentences together, becoming more independent, and trying to understand their emotions and how to express them.
-Toddlers do not understand the concept of “there’s a time and place for everything.”
-They do not understand that a minute isn’t an eternity long, or that mommy using the bathroom or taking a shower doesn’t mean she’s gone forever.
+As our children grow, they go through stages just like we did and continue to do.
+At two years of age, they are speaking more clearly, putting sentences together, working on their coordination, testing their limits and boundaries, becoming more independent, and trying to understand their emotions and how to express them.
+Toddlers do not understand the concept of “there’s a time and place for everything,” they do not understand that a minute isn’t an eternity long, or that mommy isn’t gone forever just because she went to take a shower or use the bathroom.
 They are learning the way the world works and it can be challenging for us and for them.

-I have been told this is the most trying stage yet, and honestly I agree.
-My daughter has her moments where she’s defiant, emotional, independent, and needy at the same time.
-We have experienced her tantrums and her breakdowns.
-She’s thrown fits and shown her angry side, but we’ve also seen the vulnerable side that usually follows.
-You name it and we have experienced it in the Douglas household, just like every other family with a toddler.
+I have been told this is the most trying stage yet, and I completely agree because I am physically and mentally drained.
+My daughter has moments where she’s defiant, emotional, independent, and needy at the same time, and we have experienced her tantrums and her breakdowns.
+She has thrown fits and shown her angry side but we have also experienced the vulnerable side that usually follows after it all comes crashing down.
+I have to say that this “trying stage” feels like I’m dealing with more than one tiny toddler.

-But, let me tell you about this “trying” stage we’re in right now, it’s my favorite one yet.
-Your daddy’s favorite too!
-It’s teaching us how to grow as parents and humans and guide you through life.
+Nonetheless, let me tell you about this “trying” stage, it’s my favorite one yet and your daddy’s favorite too!
+This stage is teaching us how to grow as parents and guide you through life.

 Because this stage, this stage is where you first said “wuv you too, Mommy.”

 This is the stage where you enjoy running around and screaming with daddy.
-Where you wrestle and play fight and the sound of laughter fills our home.
+Where you wrestle, and play fight, and show off your muscles while the sounds of laughter fills our home.

-It’s the stage where you pull our faces close and give us the sweetest kiss on our lips at the most random moments.
+It’s the stage where you pull our faces close and give us the sweetest kiss at random moments.

-The one where you run up and nestle yourself right between daddy and I, and try to steal our snacks.
+The one where you run up and nestle yourself right between daddy and I and steal our popcorn.

 The stage where in the middle of your favorite cartoon, you’ll turn towards Mommy and give her the sweetest smile and tell her you love her.